Photo-induced charge-transfer renormalization in NiO

 An interesting question is whether time-resolved XAS can disentangle the different contributions to the Coulomb shift.
-If one would assume a cancellation of the Hartree shifts ($U_{cp}=U_{pd}$) and no screening of $U_{cd}$, $\Delta$XAS would measure mainly the change of the Hubbard interaction $\Delta U_{dd}$, as concluded previously for LSCO \cite{baykusheva_2022}.
-However, the observed energy shifts (see Fig.~\ref{fig2}(c)) of less than $100$ meV are small compared to the interaction parameters, so that a statement on the detailed origin of the shift would require a precise knowledge of $U_{dd}$, $U_{cd}$, $U_{pd}$ and $U_{cp}$, which is beyond the capability of current first principles approaches such as constrained RPA~\cite{Aryasetiawan2004}.
-Nevertheless, our analysis proves a high sensitivity of $\Delta$XAS to the microscopic interactions, and therefore shows that time-resolved XAS can give information on various Coulomb parameters and their changes upon photo-doping that is not easily obtained otherwise, including the nonlocal terms $U_{pd}$ and $U_{cp}$ which are often neglected even in equilibrium \cite{okada1997,de_groot_2p_2021}.
+Assuming a cancellation of the Hartree shifts ($U_{cp}=U_{pd}$) and no screening of $U_{cd}$, $\Delta$XAS would measure the change of the Hubbard interaction $\Delta U_{dd}$, as concluded previously \cite{baykusheva_2022}.
+However, the observed energy shifts (see Fig.~\ref{fig2}(c)) of less than $100$ meV are small compared to the interaction parameters, so that a statement on the detailed origin of the shift would require precise knowledge of $U_{dd}$, $U_{cd}$, $U_{pd}$ and $U_{cp}$, which is beyond the capability of current first principles approaches such as constrained RPA~\cite{Aryasetiawan2004}.
+These difficulties prevent a clear quantification of the relative importance of Hartree shifts and dynamical screening and we expect that both contributions are significant.
+Nevertheless, our analysis proves a high sensitivity of $\Delta$XAS to the microscopic interactions and therefore shows that time-resolved XAS can give information on various Coulomb parameters (and their changes upon photo-doping) that is not easily obtained otherwise, including the nonlocal terms $U_{pd}$ and $U_{cp}$ which are often neglected even in equilibrium \cite{okada1997,de_groot_2p_2021}.